Home

 What did you do with all your household possessions?

-We thought we had read in someone's book on their fulltiming experience they spent one week emptying their house.
-What are we doing wrong?
-We've spent over two months so far and visitors cannot tell we have made any progress.
+We thought we had read in someone's book on their full-timing experience they spent one week emptying their house.
+What did we do wrong?
+We spent roughly three months.
 First, we tried to get our children to take whatever they wanted which was precious little.
 We had a few family antiques or heirlooms we placed with family members for safekeeping.
 Most every full-timer we talked with agreed that paying to store lots of furniture was an expensive undertaking that they regretted.
 For the amount spent on storage, they said they could have replaced the items they needed.
-Also, the furniture that we have in our large house may not be at all appropriate to whatever smaller house or condo we move into when we come off the road.
+Also, the furniture that we had in our large house may not be at all appropriate to whatever smaller house or condo we move into when we come off the road.
 Hence, we decided to get rid of all our furniture and household items through consignment shops, Craig's list, yard sales and Goodwill donations.
-For the pictures, records, china, etc. that we wanted to keep, we rented a very small conditioned storage unit.
+For the pictures, records, china, etc. that we wanted to keep, we rented a very small (5' X 7') conditioned storage unit.

 Return to top